egeozcan/ppipe/README.md

   };
 }

-/* used for inserting the result to a specific location in a multi-parameter function*/ const _ = ppipe._;
+//this special object is a placeholder for the incoming value from the previous function in the chain const _ = ppipe._;
 const repeat = x => [x, x].join(", ");
 const quote = x => ['"', x, '"'].join('');